-3 ways our new trade maps will improve the way you plan your logistics
+3 ways our trade maps will improve the way you plan your logistics

-Have you checked out our new-look trade maps?
+Have you checked out our trade maps?
 If you have, you’d be right in thinking they resemble the public transport maps you see plastered around train and subway stations – which is precisely our intention.

 You could say we have something for everyone: while our high-level trade maps show all trade routes inbound and outbound per region and how they relate to one another, detailed trade maps help customers visualise export routes (load and discharge ports) and import routes (discharge ports only).

 2. They’re easy to read and understand

 Unlike conventional maps, transit maps aren’t necessarily geographically accurate, but are designed to be easily understood.
 Straight lines illustrate a fixed distance between stations (regardless of physical distance), and the colour-coding of lines allows users to quickly identify a specific route, including any necessary transfer points.
 This is particularly useful when looking at world and trade level, and the WW Ocean trade maps have adopted this.

 3. Extra detail – like transit times – is included